onera/CoMMA/README.md

 cmake -DBUILD_TESTS=Off .. # No tests
 cmake -DBUILD_PYTHON_BINDINGS=Off .. # No python bindings
 ```
+If `python` bindings and test are activated, the related submodules are needed,
+see [below](#link-submodules) how to get them.

 An additional `cmake` option might be passed to build the tests with coverage
 support (default is off)
 ```shell